History > Daughter Colonies > Oberdorf

 Oberdorf was a daughter colony officially founded in 1852 by families resettling from the colonies of Norka, Grimm, Kutter, Dönhof, Stephan, Shcherbakovka, Galka, Holstein, Dobrinka, Müller, and Schwab.

-In 1828, a colonist named Becker from Kamenka established a khutor at the place where earlier, a Russian named Kuptsov had also had a khutor.
-As additional colonists began settling there the place became known as Becker's Chutor.
-It was later named Oberdorf and was is now known by the Russian name Kuptsovo.
+In 1828, a colonist named Becker from Kamenka established a khutor at the place where a Russian named Kuptsov had also had a khutor earlier.
+As additional colonists settled there, the place became known as Becker's Khutor.
+It was later called Oberdorf and is now known by the Russian name Kuptsovo.

 Oberdorf and Neu-Norka were part of the Rosenberg parish.

-In 1828, a colonist named Becker from Kamenka established a khutor at the place where earlier, a Russian named Kuptsov had also had a khutor.
-As additional colonists began settling there the place became known as Becker's Chutor.
-It was later named Oberdorf and was is now known by the Russian name Kuptsovo.
+In 1828, a colonist named Becker from Kamenka established a khutor at the place where a Russian named Kuptsov had also had a khutor earlier.
+As additional colonists settled there, the place became known as Becker's Khutor.
+It was later called Oberdorf and is now known by the Russian name Kuptsovo.

 Oberdorf and Neu-Norka were part of the Rosenberg parish.